-It is important that all classwork missed for music/speech and drama lessons is caught up promptly and that any homework set is completed on time.
+It is important that all classwork missed for Music or Speech and Drama lessons is caught up promptly and that any homework set is completed on time.
 It is the student's responsibility to ensure that this happens.

 Current fees for speech and music lessons